Current Environment: Production

 Nurse practitioner clinic

-There are many different types of vascular anomalies, ranging from simple infantile hemangiomas to complex combination vascular malformations such as Klippel-Trenaunay syndrome.
-For more complex vascular anomalies, an evaluation in the interdisciplinary VAC clinic is important.
-For other simple vascular anomalies, a specialized nurse practitioner can provide a timely clinical evaluation.
+There are many different types of vascular anomalies, ranging from infantile hemangiomas to complex combination vascular malformations such as Klippel-Trenaunay syndrome.
+Once a diagnosis and plan of care are established, a specialized nurse practitioner can provide ongoing clinical evaluations and recommendations.

 During the nurse practitioner clinic, a patient will meet with one of our highly experienced nurse practitioners, all of whom have specialized expertise in vascular anomalies.
 The nurse practitioners will: